Coping with the everyday challenges of parenting

 You or your child may have difficulties because of other people’s assumptions or judgements about mental health.
 For example, people may judge your parenting abilities because you have a mental health problem, or your child may be bullied or teased.

 For more information on dealing with assumptions people might have, see our page on stigma and misconceptions.

 It feels like you are on the outside of your family looking in.
 You so desperately want to feel part of it but can't find a way to.

 Asking your children for extra help around the home

-- If your child has to take on responsibilities around the home to help you, such as preparing food or getting younger siblings ready for school, this may have an impact on their school work or the amount of free time they have to play or see their friends.
+If your child has to take on responsibilities around the home to help you, such as preparing food or getting younger siblings ready for school, this may have an impact on their school work or the amount of free time they have to play or see their friends.

-It can be easy to blame any difficulties you have as a parent on your mental health problems, or try to over-compensate by becoming a ‘perfect parent’.
-However, it’s important to remember that all parents have difficult times and there is no such thing as being perfect.
+It can be easy to blame any difficulties you have as a parent on your mental health problems, or to over-compensate by trying to be a ‘perfect parent’.
+It’s important to remember though that all parents have difficult times and there is no such thing as being perfect.

 Try not to put too much pressure on yourself or give yourself too much of a hard time.
 Remember that you have general skills as a parent – regardless of any mental health issues – that will remain useful.